 Water condenses on the interior surface (“roomside”) of a window for the same reason that it collects on a cold soda can—the temperature of the surface is below the dew point temperature of the air the room.

 Air can contain only so much moisture, and how much exactly is a function of air pressure and temperature.
-In general, as temperature falls, the less moisture the air can hold.2 If the room’s humidity is at 50%, and the temperature is 70°F, the window will attract condensation just in case the roomside glass temperature is 50°F or less.
-Explore Figure 1 to see how condensation interacts with temperature and humidity.
+In general, as temperature falls, the less moisture the air can hold (that is, granting a ceteris paribus clause as regards air pressure).
+If the room’s humidity is at 50%, and the temperature is 70°F, the window will attract condensation just in case the roomside glass temperature is 50°F or less.
+Explore the graph below to see how condensation interacts with temperature and humidity.

 |Outdoor Temp.
 (F)||Indoor Humidity|